Input Elements

 Input elements show data to the end-user and, optionally, allow them to edit the data.

-Input elements need to be linked to an attribute of an entity in order to function.
-As such, they must be placed within a data widget containing by an object of that entity type.
+In order to function, input elements need to be linked to a value, either a variable inside a page or snippet or an attribute of an entity.
+As such, they must be placed within a data context:

 For example, the input elements can be placed inside a data view: